Monitoring platform for keeping systems up and running at all times.

 It will also increase security and give you opportunities to save some money.
 CloudWatch is an option that (in case you decide to turn off non-production functions) will allow you to match increases or reductions in demand.
 It will collect and track the metrics, monitor log files, and automatically respond to any changes made within your AWS resources.

 But it doesn’t give you full insight into your system or instant alerts when things break.
-For that, you need a tool that will make sure to alert you instantly when your system is misbehaving.
+For that, you need a tool that will alert you instantly when your system is misbehaving.
 Dashbird is such a tool that gives you insights into your Lambda functions, all in one place.

 There are other ways to reduce cost and optimize it for your own needs.
 Dashbird‘s Cost Explorer can help you with analyzing your usage and cost.
 It is a magnificent tool that allows you to use a set of default reports to identify cost drivers and usage trends.
 Dashbird’s own cost tracking system, which you can see on an account-wide scale or per-function basis, also gives you a real-time presentation of how much your services are costing you.

 There are various choices to make and strategies to reduce costs and optimize them for your own needs.
 The essential thing you need to realize is discovering which of the given approaches best suits your personal needs.
-After finding out what you need, it’ll be much easier to choose a more personalized way to reduce costs.
+After finding out what you need, it’ll be easier to choose a more personalized way to reduce costs.